 We Are Grateful: Otsaliheliga by Traci Sorell (Author), Frane Lessac (Illustrator)

 Sorell draws on her Cherokee heritage and language traditions to share this gorgeous book of thanks.
 It follows not just one time of thanks, but a full year of gratitude and celebrations.
 One of my very favorite Thanksgiving books for children.

 Thank You, Omu! by Oge Mora (Author)

-This stunning book details an Igbo grandmother’s generosity in feeding those around her.
+This stunning book details an Igbo grandmother’s generosity in feeding those around her, and how they all share with her in return.
 Perfect for including a representative story of joy and celebration surrounding a feast for a family of color.
 Definitely a new favorite in our collection of Thanksgiving picture books.

 Turkey Trouble by Wendi Silvano